 Write a work journal to keep track of progress

-Eat healthy and hydrate to maximise energy level
+Eat healthily and hydrate to maximise the energy level

-Turn something you don’t want to do into a event
+Turn something you don’t want to do into an event

 Build weekly work routine